elamperti/dotfiles/README.md

 # Enrico's dotfiles
 Hi, these are my dotfiles.
-I'm not sure if I'm proud or ashamed of the code you'll find in here.

 ## Requirements
 The setup file expects **Bash 4** or newer.
 User must be able to sudo.

-The setup will look for the following packages (and try to install them, if you want are ok with it):
+The setup will look for the following packages (and try to install them, if you want/are ok with it):
   * `git` to initialize submodules
   * `dialog` which is used for the setup process
   * `stow` to symlink several files